pmean/build-website/text/16/pipes-in-r-2.md

 tags:
 - R software
 output: html_document
+page_update: complete
 ---

 I am using pipes in R (the magrittr package) a lot recently.
 It reduces the number of errors due to nested functions, among other things.
-I've given a [simple example before][sim1], and here's another.
+I've given a [simple example before][sim3], and here's another.

 <!---More--->